paulaamaya/notebook-sql/sql-notes.md

 ## Deleting Data

-To update data in a table, follow the following template:
+To delete targeted data in a table, follow the following template:

 ```sql
 DELETE FROM tablename
 WHERE colname = somevalue;
 ```

-As with all other manipulation queries, you can maniipulate multiple records at a time.
+You can delete multiple records at a time, as long as they meet the `WHERE` clause.

 ```sql
 -- remove all Oakville records